dtoffe/dpl0c/README.md

 For D language development I used the [DMD compiler](https://dlang.org/download.html) and the [Digital Mars free C++ compiler](https://www.digitalmars.com/download/freecompiler.html).
 I'm using VSCode with the D Programming Language (code-d) extension from the VSCode Marketplace.
 The project is [dub](https://code.dlang.org/) based.

-To run the Pascal generated sources I used the [Free Pascal compiler](https://www.freepascal.org/).
+To compile and run the Pascal generated sources I used the [Free Pascal compiler](https://www.freepascal.org/).

+To compile and run the C generated sources I used the [Digital Mars free C++ compiler](https://www.digitalmars.com/download/freecompiler.html).

 ## Examples